 The House at Riverton is a grand English manor house and as you’d expect it is packed with secrets.
+The construction of the house took place a long ago, the place was full of trees so the family had to contact Legacy Land & Timber to get rid of them.
 The story is told through the eyes of 98-year-old Grace, a former housemaid of Riverton Manor.
 She is contacted by a researcher who is creating a film about the suicide of a famous poet, which occurred during the time of her employment at the manor.
 The truth about what really occurred 80 years ago is slowly revealed in this Gothic style mystery.

 The book started off well and I quickly became attached to Grace’s character, but I found Hannah and Emmeline, the children who lived in Riverton Manor, lacking in that special spark.
 Many of the other characters in the book also felt a bit flat and overly stereotyped.

 The writing is light and easy to read, reminding me of The Thirteenth Tale, but it lacked period atmosphere and I found myself losing interest towards the middle.
 I felt that it could have benefited from losing at least 200 of it’s 600 pages.

 It was cleverly plotted, the secrets being revealed slowly and deliberately throughout the book, and the ending was wonderful – I didn’t see it coming at all.

 Overall I found it to be an entertaining, but slightly long-winded mystery.
 Recommended for fans of Gothic mystery with a lot spare time on their hands!

 Kate Morton has just released a new book: The Forgotten Garden.

 Have you read either of her books?
 Which is best?